A new mixed finite element for the linear elasticity problem in 3D: Preliminaries and notation

-\begin{remark} It can be shown that \eqref{even-constraint} is the only constraint on the normal-normal components when $m$ is even.
-Further, when $m$ is odd, the normal-normal components are linearly independent. \end{remark}

-The following lemma is a simple but technical inequality.
-It shall later be used in the norm estimates.
-The matrix norm is chosen to be the Frobenius norm, denoted by $\norm{\cdot}_F$.
-The vector norm is denoted by $\norm{\cdot}_m$, for $1\leqslant m\leqslant\infty$.
+The following lemma is a simple but technical result.
+It shall be later used in the construction of the basis of $\TT_e$ and the estimation of their norms.
+The matrix norm is chosen to be the Frobenius norm, denoted by $\norm{\cdot}_f$.
+The vector norm is denoted by $\norm{\cdot}_s$, for $1\leqslant s\leqslant\infty$.